ItsDrike/SecurePy/README.md

 ```

 `auto_reset` parameter passed into `StdCapture` is a bool which guides whether stored stdout should keep being added to or if it should reset itself once function ends.
 Default value is `True`.
 Note that if you set this to `False` you'll have to reset manually with `StdCapture.reset()`.
+`memory_limit` parameter passed into `StdCapture` is a maximum amount of memory in bytes which will be stored, if the amount of stored memory gets higher, raise `securepy.MemoryOverflow`

 ### Capturing STDOUT/STDERR with Time Limiting